 A premium subscription will set you back $29.99 per month or $239.88 for the full year.
 There is an option to buy courses on a one-off basis, but it doesn't work out much cheaper than the standard cost of a month-long subscription – you can also often get a free trial for 30 days on the platform.

 Courses are taught via pre-recorded videos, although there are sometimes additional materials to download and study.
 We found that a lot of content steers towards professional development and managerial skills.
-You can find classes in things like coding, web development, painting and Photoshop, but the vast majority of content here is aimed at helping you do things like manage productivity and communicate effectively.
+You can find classes in things like coding, web development, painting and Photoshop (opens in new tab), but the vast majority of content here is aimed at helping you do things like manage productivity and communicate effectively.

 There is a slight element of interactivity with tutors here, which is done via the Q&A tab on the platform.
 However, although lessons feel well maintained and fresh, there doesn't seem to be a lot of actively engaged tutors answering questions on the site.
 Once you finish, you'll be given a certificate that can be displayed on your LinkedIn profile.

-4. Shaw Academy: Best online learning platform for replicating a classroom environment
+Best for replicating a classroom environment(opens in new tab)

 Unlike most learning platforms, Shaw Academy doesn't just show you pre-recorded videos.
 Instead, you have to tune in to live webinars delivered by teachers, which are usually around one hour long.
 These sessions are often followed by quick Q+As, where you can ask for help and explanations.